WELCOME

 A photograph of the SAIL team

-The Lidar Research Lab team.
+The Lidar Research Laboratory team.

-Front row (L to R): Richard Collins, Rahsha Kerven, Michael Roddewig, Jack Kendall, Back row (L to R): Vishnu Kumar, Kylie Lambries, Jintai Li, Satyaki Das
+Front row (L to R): Richard Collins, Rahsha Kerven, Michael Roddewig, Jack Kendall.
+Back row (L to R): Vishnu Kumar, Kylie Lambries, Jintai Li, Satyaki Das

-Welcome to the Lidar Research Lab’s webpage at the Geophysical Institute (GI) of the University of Alaska Fairbanks (UAF).
-The Lidar Research Lab (LRL) is located at Poker Flat Research Range (PFRR), Chatanika Alaska.
-Our research group studies the Arctic middle and upper atmosphere with the goal of better understanding weather, climate and space weather and the ocean and inland waters to improve our knowledge of aquatic ecosystems.
-Our research is primarily based on lidar (laser radar) atmospheric observations that we make at the LRL-PFRR, system development at the GI Space and Atmosphere Instrumentation Laboratory (GI-SAIL) at the Elvey Building on the Troth Yeddha’ campus, and lidar and passive imaging studies of the ocean and lakes that we make from boats, drones, and planes.
+Our research group studies the Arctic middle and upper atmosphere with the goal of better understanding weather, climate, and space weather and the ocean and inland waters to improve our knowledge of aquatic ecosystems.
+Our research is primarily based on lidar observations that we make at the LRL-PFRR, system development at the GI Space and Atmosphere Instrumentation Laboratory (GI-SAIL) at the Elvey Building on the Troth Yeddha’ campus, and lidar studies of the ocean and lakes that we make from boats, drones, and planes.

 We acknowledge and thank the general public for their support of our research through public funding, grants and contracts.